ClickHouse/ClickHouse/docs/en/sql-reference/functions/conditional-functions.md

 **Arguments**

 -   `cond` – The condition for evaluation that can be zero or not.
 The type is UInt8, Nullable(UInt8) or NULL.
--   `then` – The expression to return if condition is met.
+-   `then` – The expression to return if condition is true.
--   `else` – The expression to return if condition is not met.
+-   `else` – The expression to return if condition is false.

 **Returned values**